-8.5.1 Where a taxi shelter is not on the same level with the walkway or pathway, it shall have two separate ramps, conforming to Table 2 of Chapter 3, for boarding and alighting as shown in Figure 55.
+8.5.1 Where a taxi stand is not on the same level with the walkway or pathway, it shall have two separate ramps, conforming to Table 2 of Chapter 3, for boarding and alighting as shown in Figure 55.

-8.5.2 Where there are kerbs between the access aisle and the vehicle pick-up space, it shall have a kerb ramp complying with clause 3.4.

-8.6 Seats

-- 8.6.1 Seats shall be provided at the taxi shelter for the ambulant disabled and these shall not impede the movement of the wheelchair user. - 8.6.2 Suitable armrests should be provided at the ends of the seats to assist ambulant disabled and older persons to get up. - Note: Bum rests should be avoided as they are not suitable for ambulant disabled or older persons.
+8.5.
+2 Where there are kerbs between the access aisle and the vehicle pick-up space, it shall have a kerb ramp complying with clause 3.7.
+8. 6 SEATS 8.6.1 Seats shall be provided at the taxi stand for the ambulant disabled and these shall not impede the movement of the wheelchair user.
+8.6.
+2 Suitable armrests should be provided at the ends of the seats to assist ambulant disabled and older persons to get up.
+Note: Bum rests should be avoided as they are not suitable for ambulant disabled or older persons.
+8.7 SHELTER 8.7.
+1 A shelter shall be provided at taxi stand for protection against the elements.